Migrate from deprecated discount APIs to the Discount API

 -

-Anchor to Create the discount with GraphiQL, UI extensions, or a Remix appCreate the discount with Graphi QL, UI extensions, or a Remix app
+Anchor to Create the discount with GraphiQL, UI extensions, or a React Router appCreate the discount with Graphi QL, UI extensions, or a React Router app

-In this section, you'll learn how to create a discount using the GraphiQL interface, and how to build a UI that allows merchants to configure the discount using Admin UI extensions or a Remix app.
+In this section, you'll learn how to create a discount using the GraphiQL interface, and how to build a UI that allows merchants to configure the discount using admin UI extensions or a React Router app.
 You can choose the option that best fits your app in the App Type picker at the top of the page.

 Anchor to Create the discount with GraphiQLCreate the discount with Graphi QL